terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

 * String must be single byte alphanumeric characters
 * Numbers must be positive

-| At the domain level,
+| Or at the domain level,

 * "User ID" must be between 4 and 20 single byte characters
-* "Age" must be 1 year or more  and 150 years or less
+* "Age" must be between 1 year and 150 years

 | These can be implemented by combining \ ``@Pattern``\ , \ ``@Size``\ , \ ``@Min``\ , \ ``@Max``\  of the existing rules.
 | However, if the same rules are to be used at multiple places, settings get distributed and maintainability worsens.